wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/d. Transaction definition and work with transactions/lesson.md

 Kindly note that [initializing the library](b36f01e4-ac85-4aa4-8a7f-9fe6a5fc26f8#how-to-initialize-a-library-to-start-operating-with-the-waves-blockchain) is vital before beginning working with transactions.
 </Message>

-Before a transaction gets into the blockchain, it has to pass all necessary stages of transaction formation.
-At the illustration below you may see five major steps that every transaction goes through:
+Before a transaction gets into the blockchain, it must pass all necessary transaction formation stages.
+In the illustration below, you may see five major steps that every transaction goes through:

 ![](./img/txstages.png)